EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/128a7fa6-0172-4eef-8c7e-ca898843c3b1" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-you can go back to windows powershell on the windows-vm and see the pinging started again
+You can go back to Windows PowerShell on the Windows VM, and you will see that the pinging has started again.
 </p>
 <br />